Concept of introverted space: is extroverted, multidimensional space an illusion?: Formal definition of quantum phase fields

 We will allow \textit{many} phases, $\phi_I$, $I=1 \ldots N$, and each phase is connected to all other phases $\phi_K$, $K\ne I$: \be \sum_I \phi_I = 1. \ee This is a system without outer boundaries; the phases $\phi_I$ constitute a closed system, forming a `universe'.
 We do this in analogy to the multi-phase-field theory in condensed matter physics \cite{Steinbach99b}.

 Here, $\phi_I$ is simply termed `phase' because so far, no space has been defined.
 Each phase $\phi_I$ is an element of the system that is different from all other elements $\phi_K$, but there are connections between the phases in situations where at least two phases have a value $\phi_I < 1$ due to the constraint \eqref{universe}.
-In fact, we will identify the phases $\phi_I$ with the edges of the network $E_I$.
+In fact, we will identify the pure phases $\phi_I = 1$ with the edges of the network $E_I$.

 The task now is to define the nodes $U_i$.
 If the phase forms an edge, it must connect exactly two nodes.
-However, one node may connect many edges (if not \textit{all} edges, as in a fully connected network).
-Later, when `space' is introduced, we will simply denote all points in space where at least two phases are connected (with the condition $\phi_I < 1$, $\phi_k = 1 - \phi_I$) as `nodes.'
+However, one node may connect many edges.
+Later, when `space' is introduced, we will simply denote all points in space where at least two phases are connected (with the condition $\phi_I < 1$, ${\blue \sum_{k=1, k \ne I}^N} \phi_k = 1 - \phi_I$) as `nodes.'

 To give the phases a physical meaning, I associate them with the conserved quantity `energy' $H = \langle \psi| \hat H |\psi\rangle$.
 Here, $|\psi\rangle$ is the quantum state of the system and $\hat H$ is the energy operator.
 Furthermore, I postulate that $H=0$, i.e., there is no net energy: all energetic states, positive and negative, have to sum to zero.
 The argument for this is simple: there is no evidence regarding where a finite energy of the universe should come from (see also the Wheeler--DeWitt theory \cite{DeWitt1967}).